appsfire/Appsfire-AIR-plugin/README.md

  *  @param secretKey Your Secret Key can be found on http://dashboard.appsfire.com
  *  @param isEngageEnabled Boolean value to specify the use of the Engagement feature.
  *  @param isMonetizationEnabled Boolean value to specify the use of the Monetization feature.
- *  @param isTrackEnabled Boolean value to specify the use of the Track feature.
  *
  *  @return `true` if no error was detected, `false` if a problem occurred (likely due to the API key).
  */
-public function afsdk_connectWithParameters(sdkToken : String, secretKey : String, isEngageEnabled : Boolean, isMonetizationEnabled : Boolean, isTrackEnabled : Boolean) : Boolean;
+public function afsdk_connectWithParameters(sdkToken : String, secretKey : String, isEngageEnabled : Boolean, isMonetizationEnabled : Boolean) : Boolean;

 /*
  *  @brief Tells you if the SDK is initialized.